preetbhullar90/computer-world/README.md

 ### **Products**
-In the products app, I created two models named Products & Category.
-This app controls the products that are displayed in the online shop.
+In the products app, I created three models named Products, Category, and Review.
+This app controls the products that are displayed in the online shop, as well as the reviews relating to them.

-Products enables individual products to be added to the database for the customer to be buy through online shop.
+The Products model enables individual products to be added to the database, so that customers are able to view them.
 Only admin users can add, edit, and delete products from the front end and the admin page, but the normal user can see and buy the products.
 The ‘Category’ model connects to the products through the foreign key.

 Category stores various types of categories like monitors, graphics card, components, laptops etc. This category allows to users to find a specific product from the website.

+The Review model contains all the reviews submitted by users with an account.
+Users can submit, edit and delete their own reviews whilst logged in to their accounts.
+These reviews can be seen when on a product's details page, under the reviews tab.
+Both 'Product' and 'User' connects to the Review model by the foreign key.

 ### **Profiles**
 The Profile app allows users to save their information, so that when they are logged in and they want to purchase any product, they will get a prefilled form to save their time.
 The `UserProfile` model has a one-to-one field that is linked to the Django All AUTH user account, and upon logging in the model method `create_or_update_user_profile` creates the profile if it isn't already present in the model.